 Ingredients:

 - Soy sauce.
 The salty, umami-rich element.
-You don’t need much because of the extra salt in the roasted seaweed snack.

 - Sugar.
-A little bit to balance out all the other flavors.
+Balances all the other flavors.

 - Green Onions.
 Adds soft onion flavor and color.